epfl-ada/ada-2021-project-bsbv/README.md

 ## Organization within the team

-Venia:
+* Venia:
-	-Loading and cleaning the data set
+	* Loading and cleaning the data set
-	-Preprocessing the data set
+	* Preprocessing the data set
-	-Latent Dirichlet Allocation (LDA) Analysis
+	* Latent Dirichlet Allocation (LDA) Analysis
-	-Media Analisys
+	* Media Analisys
-	-Embedding
+	* Embedding

-Sandra:
+* Sandra:
-	-Loading and cleaning the data set
+	* Loading and cleaning the data set
-	-Time Series Analysis
+	* Time Series Analysis
-Belén:
+* Belén:
-	-Loading and cleaning the data set
+	* Loading and cleaning the data set
-	-Speakers Analysis
+	* Speakers Analysis
-	-Media Analisys
+	* Media Analisys
-	-Create the speaker persona
+	* Create the speaker persona
-Blanche:
+* Blanche:
-	-Figuring out how to make the template for the data story -Writte the DataStory
+	* Figuring out how to make the template for the data story
+	* Writte the DataStory
-	-Adding the plots
+	* Adding the plots